DataDog/documentation/content/en/infrastructure/livecontainers/configuration.md

 If you are using the official [Datadog Helm Chart][1]:

-- Use chart version 2.10.0 or above
-  **Note**: Ensure the Agent and Cluster Agent versions are hardcoded with the minimum versions required or above in your Helm chart [values.yaml][2] file.
+- Use chart version >= 2.10.0.
+Ensure the Agent and Cluster Agent versions are hardcoded with the minimum versions required (or above) in your Helm chart [values.yaml][2] file.
-- Make sure the Process Agent is enabled.
+- Enable the Process Agent.
 You can do this by modifying your `datadog-values.yaml` file to include:

     ```yaml
     datadog: